 Researchers from across the world travelled to the island to participate in the conference that takes a multi-disciplinary view of diverse island environments with a focus on St Helena as a key case-study.
 The programme included anthropologists, sociologists, economists, ecologists, environmentalists, fisheries scientists, educational professionals and island experts; and brought together a wide range of disciplines to facilitate holistic thinking and ideas around islands.

 Talks covered a range of topics from the ‘impact of connectivity on island spaces’ and ‘transnational villagers’ to ‘oceanic floras’ and ‘marine plastics’.
 The conference was also used as a platform for our local researchers and students who shared the outcomes of the research that they are doing on island.

 The conference is jointly sponsored by Enterprise St Helena, SAERI and Georgia Aquarium.
-Specialists from Georgia Aquarium will be presenting on topics including the uniqueness of St Helena’s whale sharks and the growing issue of marine plastics.
+Specialists from Georgia Aquarium presented on topics including the uniqueness of St Helena’s whale sharks and the growing issue of marine plastics.
 Georgia Aquarium’s research, in partnership with St Helena’s Environmental and Natural Resources Department research and collaboration with Georgia Aquarium; has already highlighted the importance of St Helena as a multi-use habitat for whale sharks.

 Sponsors and Partners